Young Pre-K Educational Overview

 RNS’s staff is so welcoming, the teachers, aides, and directors are like family.
 They are warm and kind, really engage with the children and give everyone individual attention.

-Daily visits to our playground, Multi-Purpose room for Music, Yoga, Pottery and cooking are also part of your child’s RNS curriculum.
+Daily visits to our playground and multi-purpose room for Music, Yoga, Pottery and Cooking are also part of your child’s RNS curriculum.

 Through the implementation of thematically-based, hands-on activities across the subjects, free play, and encouraged exploration, our curriculum keeps the Development Continuum Skills at the forefront of the program while our experienced and nurturing teachers work to encourage your child’s progress in those areas in which they are ready to advance.